The Fabulous Caprettos

-The Fabulous Caprettos is an Australian supergroup consisting of Daryl Braithwaite, Jack Jones, Russell Morris and Rai Thistlethwayte.
+The Fabulous Caprettos is an Australian supergroup consisting of Joe Camilleri, Dave Gleeson, Jack Jones, and Rai Thistlethwayte.
 The band formed in 2020, when they began rehearsing and recording.
-They commenced touring in 2021.
-A further tour is planned for 2023.
+Gleeson replaced original member Daryl Braithwaite in mid-2023; Camilleri replaced original member Russell Morris in 2025.

+The band toured in 2021 and again in 2023.
+Further tours were held in 2024 and 2025.

 Members

 All members of the band remain on stage for the entire show, providing harmonies and backing vocals for each other's songs.